nmmmnu/HM4/README.md

   Note how "pfcount a b" returns just 3 elements because "steven" was added in both a and b.

 - Intersection of the cardinality can be estimated using **PFINTERSECT**.
-It can be called with zero, one or up to 5 keys.
+It can be called with zero, one or up to 5 keys / HLL sets.

       redis> pfintersect a b
       "1"

-  This command is not redis compatible and generally is slow, if it is performed with 5 keys.
+  This command is not redis compatible and generally is slow, if it is performed with 5 keys / HLL sets.
   Also note if you intersect small HLL set with large HLL set, the error of the large HLL set, might be bigger than the cardinality of the small HLL set.
   This means the result error rate, might be much great from the standard error rate.

 - HLL union can be stored using **PFMERGE**.
-It can be called with zero, one or up to 5 keys.
+It can be called with zero, one or up to 5 keys / HLL sets.
+  Using **PFMERGE**, union can be calculated from more than 5 keys / HLL sets.

       redis> pfmerge dest a b
       OK